Sections

 • Buyers in different markets have different UX expectations.
 Using market-specific images, product descriptions, payment methods and more helps make them comfortable

-• Customers appreciate brands that “get” their culture.
-Customization adds a personal touch
+• Customers appreciate brands that "get" their culture.
+Customisation adds a personal touch

 However, this approach isn’t scalable or efficient.